codedance/jquery.AreYouSure/README.md

     *  own form save/submit via asyc AJAX.
     */
     $('#my-form').trigger('reinitialize.areYouSure');

     /*
+    *  In some situations it may be desirable to look for other form
+    *  changes such as adding/removing fields.
+This is useful for forms that
+    *  can change their field count, such as address/phone contact forms.
+    *  Form example, you might remove a phone number from a contact form
+    *  but update nothing else.
+This should mark the form as dirty.
+    */
+    $('form').areYouSure( {'addRemoveFieldsMarksDirty':true} );

+    /*
-    *  If you need to force a re-check due to some change that isn't tracked automatically
+    *  If you need to force a re-check due to some change that isn't tracked
-    *  then you can trigger a form check as follows:
+    * automatically then you can trigger a form check as follows:
     */
     $('#my-form').trigger('checkForm.areYouSure');